agent462/graphite-cleanup/README.md

 -----
 Run this on cron or another schedular every day.
 It will move inactive metrics/nodes to an archive directory that you specify.

-A few gems will be needed
+A few gems will be needed:

   > gem install logger
   > gem install file-find